Introduction to summarytools

 17. Conclusion

 The package comes with no guarantees.
-It is a work in progress and feedback is always welcome.
+It is a work in progress and feedback, as well as PayPal donations, are welcome.
 Please open an issue on GitHub if you find a bug or wish to submit a feature request.

 Stay Up to Date